itom-project/itom/docs/userDoc/source/02_installation/install.rst

 .. note::

-    There is a all-in-one build development installation available (Windows, Visual Studio 2010 only).
+    There is a all-in-one build development installation available (Windows, several versions of Visual Studio).
 This contains all dependencies that are required to build itom and its main plugins from sources.
-See the section `All-In-One development setup` below for more information.
+See the section :ref:`All-In-One development setup <install-all-in-one-dev-setup>` below for more information.

 Alternatively, it is possible to get the sources of |itom| (e.g. clone the latest Git repository from https://bitbucket.org/itom/itom.git) and compile an up-to-date version of |itom|.
 This is recommended for developers (e.g. plugin developers) and required for linux users.
 Before getting the source files,